 It’s summertime in Dublin, GA which means the sweat is glistening on our brow and we have fresh fruits and veggies coming out of our ears!
-Market on Madison is bustling & Dexter Produce overflowing with locally grown eats, and if you’re one of the lucky ones, friends & family have been sending you the texts we wait for through the long winter and spring.
+Market on Madison is bustling & produce stands and markets are overflowing with locally grown eats, and if you’re one of the lucky ones, friends & family have been sending you the texts we wait for through the long winter and spring.
 “Do you want some cucumbers?”
 “Someone gave me tomatoes from their garden and I have plenty to share.”

 The most anticipated fruit of the summer?
 Thumping that first watermelon, searching for the PERFECT one loaded with refreshing, sweetest, sunshiny goodness.
 And then you get another one, and another one…and you’re up to your eyes in watermelon!
 I thought I was going to float off on a watermelon rind then I discovered, hear me out…Watermelon Gazpacho.